guild-st-isidore-TO/librext/docs/design/aesthetic-principles.md

 ## INSPIRATION

-Engravings and printed texts during the [era of the Incunabula](https://en.wikipedia.org/wiki/Incunable), the [first century after Gutenberg's press](https://www.britannica.com/topic/incunabula) changed Europe and the world.
+Printed texts during the [era of the Incunabula](https://en.wikipedia.org/wiki/Incunable), the [first century after Gutenberg's press](https://www.britannica.com/topic/incunabula) changed Europe and the world.
 This was a time when the old manuscript production methods were giving way to the next phase of bookmaking.
 New processes were being explored, but these printmakers still weren't far from the era of scribes writing huge volumes by hand.

 ![Valerius Maximus.
 Mainz: Peter Schöffer, 18. kal.
 Jul.
 1471](../img/Inkunabel.ValMax.001.jpg "Valerius Maximus.
 Mainz: Peter Schöffer, 18. kal.
 Jul.
 1471")